magenamarzonie/CoralSeaSymbiont/README.md

 **Metadata.csv** contains environmental and host species data associated with each sample.
 Note that 'Vial' refers to each coral individual sample collected <br>

-**Metadata.csv** contains environmental and host species data associated with each sample, with updated mtORF alignment.
+**Metadata_mtorf.csv** contains environmental and host species data associated with each sample, with updated mtORF alignment.
 Both metadata files are required for 1_Analysis.
 Note that 'Vial' refers to each coral individual sample collected <br>

 **psba txt files** are required to run the marker alignment